Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Simulations of the closed-loop system

 \subsection{Numerical results of the Multi-area implementation}

 In this subsection, the network is separated into two areas by the red dashed line.
 All the parameters of the controllers are the same to the ones in the single-area implementation.
 There are 3 generators in area $A_1$ and 7 generators in the area $A_2$ i.e., $\mathcal{V}_{M_1}=\{30, 37, 38\}, \mathcal{V}_{M_2}=\{31, 32, 33, 34, 35, 36, 39\}$.
 The boundary lines of area $A_1$ are in $\mathcal{E}_{A_1}=\{(1,39), (3,4), (17, 16)\}$.
-As in the previous subsection \ref{subsec:numerical_single}, the secondary frequency controllers are installed at the nodes of the generators.
-After the step-wise increase of the loads at buses 4, 12 and 20 with the total amount of 99 MW in the area $A_2$, the multi-area implementation of PIAC recovers the nominal frequency as Fig.~\ref{fig.multi}a shows and the power export deviation of area $A_1$ converges to zero as the black dashed lines shows in Fig.~\ref{fig.multi}b.
+As in subsection \ref{subsec:numerical_single}, the secondary frequency controllers are installed at the nodes of the generators.
+After the step-wise increase of the loads at buses 4, 12 and 20 with the total amount of 99 MW in the area $A_2$, the multi-area implementation of PIAC recovers the nominal frequency as shown in Fig.~\ref{fig.multi}a and the power export deviation of area $A_1$ converges to zero as shown by the black dashed lines in Fig.~\ref{fig.multi}b.
 Fig.~\ref{fig.multi}b also shows that as the system converges to a new state, the power flows in the three line in $\mathcal{E}_{A_1}$ are different from the ones before the step-wise increase of the loads in area $A_2$.
 A characteristic of PIAC is that it decouples the control actions of the areas, which can be observed in Fig.~\ref{fig.multi}c.
-Since the step-wise increase of the power loads at the buses 4, 12 and 30 happen in area $A_2$, the control inputs of area $A_1$ are zero and the power is balanced by the controllers in the area $A_2$.
-This shows that with the PIAC method, the power can be balanced locally in an area without influencing to its neighbors.
-Furthermore, Fig.~{\ref{fig.multi}}d shows that the marginal costs of the controllers in one area are the same during the transient phase which is the same as in the single-area implementation of PIAC.
+Since the step-wise increase of the power loads at the buses 4, 12 and 20 happen in area $A_2$, the control inputs of area $A_1$ are zero and the power is balanced by the controllers in the area $A_2$.
+This shows that with the PIAC method, the power can be balanced locally in an area without influencing to its neighbors. \emph{This characteristic of PIAC is attractive for such a non-cooperative multi-area control of a power system that different areas might have different amount of renewable energy.
+It is fair for the area with a large amount of renewable energy to respond to the disturbance in its own area.
+As mentioned in subsection 4.2, this characteristic allows the controllers in different areas control the system in an asynchronous way at any time according to the power imbalance within the area.}